ShaydeNofziger/FlySight.NET/README.md

 ## License

-This project follows the license present in the repository (add or update the LICENSE file as needed).
+This project is released under the MIT License — see `LICENSE.md` in the repository root for the full text.

+SPDX-License-Identifier: MIT

 ## Contact / Maintainers